mercadopago/devsite-docs/guides/shopify/how-tos-antifraude-plus.en.md

 >
 > Important
 >
-> Renew your credentials as needed, referring to the relevant [documentation](/developers/en/docs/shopify/best-practices/credentials-best-practices/secure-credentials)  as a guide.
+> Remember to renew your credentials if needed, referring to the [documentation](/developers/en/docs/shopify/best-practices/credentials-best-practices/secure-credentials)  as a guide.
 After renewal, it is essential to update them in the Shopify panel.
 > <br><br>
 > Remember: when changing the password, **it is necessary to renew your credentials**.
 To do this, click on **Manage account** to change your production credentials (`access_token` and `public_key`) in the corresponding fields, **being careful not to swap the fields when copying and pasting the credentials**.